gjtorikian/commonmarker/README.md

 ### Printing to HTML

 Simply put, you'll first need to parse a string to receive a `Document` node.
-You can than print that node to HTML. **Make sure to always call `free` when you're done.** For example:
+You can than print that node to HTML.
+For example:

 ``` ruby
 require 'commonmarker'